-Next, I want to bring a copy of our final soundtrack into our Main Comp so we can edit and animate in time to that music.…We like the synergy you can realize by having your visuals match your audio.…Now to save you time, inside the Final Comp, we've already spotted the music out for you.
-And we discussed how to spot music in a previous After Effects Apprentice lesson, the one on type of music.
-But let me show you briefly what we go through to spot music.…I am going to select the audio layer and type LL, two Ls in quick succession to reveal its waveform; you can also just keep twirling down until you reveal it this way.…
+Next, I want to bring a copy of our final soundtrack into our Main Comp so we can…edit and animate in time to that music.…We like the synergy you can realize by having your visuals match your audio.…Now to save you time, inside the Final Comp, we've already spotted the music out…for you.
+And we discussed how to spot music in a previous After Effects…Apprentice lesson, the one on type of music.…But let me show you briefly what we go through to spot music.…I am going to select the audio layer and type LL, two Ls in quick succession to…reveal its waveform;…you can also just keep twirling down until you reveal it this way.…

-The After Effects Apprentice videos on lynda.com were created by Trish and Chris Meyer and are designed to be used on their own and as a companion to their book After Effects Apprentice.
-We are honored to host these tutorials in the lynda.com library.
+The After Effects Apprentice series was created by Trish and Chris Meyer.
+These tutorials are designed for After Effects CS4 through CC, and can be used on their own or as a companion to the Meyer's book, After Effects Apprentice.

 - Building a 3D world